my-language-skills/simple-metadata/doc/copiados/doc-general.md

 ## Integrations

-We are focus with the metadata, all the other SEO solutions can be find trough other plugins:
+We focus on the metadata, all the other SEO solutions can be found trough other plugins:

 * [The SEO Framework](https://wordpress.org/plugins/autodescription/)
 * [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/)